If an application exceeds these limits, the API returns a

 Rate limit exceeded

-When requests are sent faster than the allowed rate limit, the TON Center API temporarily blocks new ones.You’ll receive a JSON response that tells you the rate limit was exceeded:
+When requests are sent faster than the allowed rate limit, the TON Center API temporarily blocks new ones.
+A JSON response indicates the rate limit was exceeded:- Stop sending new requests and wait a few seconds before retrying.

 - Implement exponential backoff to avoid repeated rate-limit violations.

-Requests without a valid API key are limited to 1 RPS, even if a subscription is active. -
+If a paid plan is active but the rate remains 1 RPS:- Check that your API key is included correctly in your requests.
+Requests without a valid API key are limited to 1 RPS, even if a subscription is active.

-Verify the correct key is used for the intended environment (mainnet or testnet).
+- Verify the correct key is used for the intended environment (mainnet or testnet).
+Each network requires its own key.